-This case is thefourth in a six-part mini-series focusing on the management of geriatric patients in the ED.
+This is the sixth and final case in a six-part mini-series focusing on the management of geriatric patients in the ED.
 This series of cases was written by Drs.
 Rebecca Shaw, Nemat Alsaba, and Victoria Brazil.
 Dr. Rebecca Shaw is an emergency physician currently working as a medical education fellow within the Emergency Department of … Continue reading Geriatric Case 6: Elder Abuse

 An 89-year-old patient is brought in to the ED by ambulance from their nursing home.
 Staff found her unresponsive and hypotensive at morning handover.
 She had been treated for UTI by her family physician over the last few days.
 Participants identify severe sepsis and realize that critical care interventions may be inappropriate.
 This should prompt a goals of care discussion including potential for initiating end-of-life care.